 If someone is coming at you with a lot of emotion, the worst thing you can do is discount the importance of how they are feeling.
 Even if you think they are overreacting, they do not feel like they are.
 This goes back to the importance of trying to understand where the other person is coming from.
 So listen and ask questions.
 Do your best to understand and empathize, just as you would want them to do for you.

 PRACTICE MAKES YOU BETTER

-EDIT 10/24/19: Recently there has been a quote graphic floating around the social media world that says that the most important communication tool is not being a good listener, which we often hear, but instead comprehension.
-Meaning that if the other person doesn’t comprehend what you’re communicating, the communication is useless.
-Comprehension is absolutely important.
-I wanted to add that in here just to say two things.
-One, I would argue that a good communicator is first more concerned with comprehension or understanding the other person’s point, instead of the comprehension of their own point.
+Two, I would argue that a good communicator is first more concerned with comprehension or understanding the other person’s point, instead of the comprehension of their own point.
 I only say this because when we are super concerned with getting our own point across, we often miss the other person’s point entirely.
-All the while getting annoyed that the other person seems to be missing our point and, in turn, chasing our tails.
+All the while getting annoyed that the person seems to be missing our point and, in turn, chasing our tails.

 The other thing I wanted to note is that if you concentrate on all the things I mentioned above then you will likely end up with comprehension on both sides.
-After all, that’s the point of learning to communicate well, to end up with a clear understanding.
+After all, that’s the point of learning to communicate well, to end up with a clear understanding all around.
+Another thing I should add — don’t confuse comprehension for agreement.
+Good communication may end in simple respect and agreeing to disagree once all things are made clear.
 I hope you’ll comment below if you have any other ideas for improving communication.